 What better way to combine these incredible foods, then to blend them into one delicious and nutritious homemade pesto recipe!
 Sure, you can buy pesto anywhere, but there’s nothing like making your own fresh batch, especially if you can pick basil from your own garden or potted collection.
 Basil plants flourish in the summertime!

-Dr. Gundry of Gundry MD has created an incredibly simple, 2-step pesto recipe so you can have that fresh pesto in no time.
+Dr. Steven Gundry, the brains behind Gundry MD, has created an incredibly simple, 2-step pesto recipe so you can have that fresh pesto in no time.

 - GUNDRY’S BASIL PESTO RECIPE

 - ½ cup freshly grated parmesan